Fran89/K2Status-V2/README.md

 1. Update Time:
   * Green: Less than 5min.
-  * Dark Green: 5min and 30min
+  * Light Green: 5min and 10min
+  * Green Yellow: 10min and 30min
-  * Yellow: 30min and 6 hr
+  * Light Yellow: 30min and 1 hr
-  * Dark Yellow: 6hr and 12 hr
+  * Dark Yellow: 1hr and 6 hr
+  * Red Yellow: 6hr and 12hr
-  * Red: 12hr and 24hr
+  * Light Red: 12hr and 24hr
-  * Dark Red: More than 24 hrs
+  * Red: More than 24 hrs
 2. Time Src:
   * Green only on GPS
   * Red on RTC, Keyboard and (?)